-Table 4 gives the edge states, fundamental gap, optical gap and exciton binding energy values predicted by BSE/ $G_0W_0(AC)$ /def2-SVP and BSE/evGW(AC)/def2-SVP for a series of cuboid MgO nanoparticles of which two of the faces have an odd number of atoms.
-The same results calculated with def2-TZVPP for the smallest one $((MgO){18})$ can be found in Table S2 in the supplementary material.
-In the previous (TD-)DFT study of MgO nanoparticles it was noted that these odd-numbered faces behaved as if polar, even if extended (100) surfaces are not polar in the conventional sense.30 Because one odd-membered face has one more magnesium atom than the opposite other odd-membered face and the latter has one more oxygen atom than the former, these particles have a very large dipole moment along the axis of the particle perpendicular to the odd-membered faces (17.3 Debye and 32.6 Debye for $(MgO){18}$ and $(MgO){27}$, respectively), with the magnitude of the dipole increasing with the particle dimension along that axis.
+Table 4 gives the highest occupied and lowest unoccupied quasiparticle energies, fundamental gap, optical gap and exciton binding energy values predicted by BSE/ $G_0W_0(AC)/def2$ -SVP and BSE/evGW(AC)/def2-SVP for a series of cuboid MgO nanoparticles of which two of the faces have an odd number of atoms.
+The same results calculated with def2-TZVPP for the smallest one ((MgO)18) can be found in Table S2 in the supplementary material.
+In the previous (TD-)DFT study of MgO nanoparticles it was noted that these odd-numbered faces behaved as if polar, even if infinitely extended (100) surfaces are not polar in the conventional sense.31 This polarity is the direct result of the particles exhibiting odd-membered faces.
+These particles can be thought of as stacking sequences of charged layers with odd number of atoms, where the odd-menbered faces of the particle are the outer most layers of the stack.
+The layers contain alternatingly either one more oxygen atom or one more magnesium atom, alternating $[Mg_5O_4]^{2+}$ and $[Mg_4O_5]^{2-}$ layers in the case of the specific particles studied here.
+This alternation of charged layers gives rise to a very large dipole moment along the stacking axis, normal to the odd-membered faces, (17.3 Debye and 32.6 Debye for (MgO)18 and (MgO)27, respectively), with the magnitude of the dipole increasing with the particle dimension along that axis.
+There is analogy to so-called Tasker type 3 surfaces58 other than in that case the infinitely extended surfaces are inherently polar and here they are not.
 This polarisation in the ground state goes together with a reduction in the optical and fundamental gap of these particles relative to cubes and cuboidal particles lacking these odd-membered faces, where the size of both gaps decreases with the particle dimension along the axis of the particle perpendicular to the odd-membered faces.
 Analysis of the ground state orbitals from DFT and the most significant natural transition orbitals from BSE for (MgO)27 clearly show the polarisation.
-The ground state orbital corresponding to the occupied edge state is localised on the central oxygen atom and the four oxygen corner atoms of the oxygen-rich odd-membered face and the orbital for the unoccupied edge is localised over the four magnesium corner atoms and the central magnesium atom of the magnesium-rich odd-membered face, while the most significant natural transition orbitals for the optical gap corresponds to an excitation of an electron from the oxygen atoms of the oxygen-rich odd membered face to the magnesium atoms of the magnesium rich face.
+The ground state orbital corresponding to the highest occupied quasiparticle state is localised on the central oxygen atom and the four oxygen corner atoms of the oxygen-rich odd-membered face and the orbital for the lowest unoccupied quasiparticle state is localised over the four magnesium corner atoms and the central magnesium atom of the magnesium-rich odd-membered face, while the most significant natural transition orbitals for the optical gap corresponds to an excitation of an electron from the oxygen atoms of the oxygen-rich odd membered face to the magnesium atoms of the magnesium rich face.

-While particles with odd-membered faces larger than (MgO)27 were not considered here, the data suggests that for very large particle dimension the fundamental and optical gaps of such particles might go to zero with the particles becoming metallic.
+While particles with odd-membered faces larger than $(MgO){27}$ were not considered here, the data suggests that for very large particle dimension the fundamental and optical gaps of such particles might go to zero with the particles becoming metallic.
 However, as discussed below this situation is unlikely to be ever encountered in experiment.